prpande/niit-fsd/C5-Basic Programs using JavaScript/S1-JavaScriptIntro-2009/ReadMe.md

     - [Object Methods](#object-methods)
     - [Object Destructuring](#object-destructuring)

+## Introduction to JavaScript

-## What is JavaScript?
+### What is JavaScript?

-- High-level, dynamically typed, and interpreted scripting language primarily used for web development
-- Unlike HTML (Hypertext Markup Language) and CSS (Cascading Style Sheets), which are used for structuring and styling web content, respectively, JavaScript adds functionality and interactivity to web pages
+- JavaScript is a client side scripting language.
+- It is used to make web pages alive.
+- It is used to programmatically perform actions within the page.
+- When JavaScript was created, it was initially called “LiveScript”.
+- But Java was a very popular language at that time, so it was decided that positioning a language as a “younger brother” of Java would help.
+- It requires substantial updates to maintain its different versions.
+The ECMA is a standard maintained for any of the scripting languages that pushes for new updates.
+The ECMA was first launched in 1997.

-## Why Use JavaScript?
+### Why Use JavaScript?

 1. **Client-Side Interactivity:** Allows you to create interactive features on websites, such as form validation, animations, and user interface enhancements, without relying on server-side processing.